Courses

-Dr. Nathan C. Walker is an undergraduate instructor and curriculum developer for the following courses in Rutgers Honors College and the Department of Philosophy and Religion in the College of Arts and Sciences at Rutgers-Camden.
+Dr. Nathan C. Walker is an undergraduate and graduate instructor and curriculum developer for the following courses in Rutgers Honors College, the Department of Philosophy and Religion, the Digital Studies program, and for the graduate programs in Emerging Media, Computer Science, and Data Science in the College of Arts and Sciences at Rutgers University-Camden.

-AI Ethics & Law is an honors seminar that examines the multinational, national, and corporate regulatory systems that seek to govern the artificial intelligence movement.
+AI Ethics & Law is a graduate seminar, also offered as a graduate course, that examines the multinational, national, and corporate regulatory systems that seek to govern the artificial intelligence movement.

 Happiness explores evidence-based approaches to human flourishing and well-being.